Council trees and shrubs

-If you feel an area might require additional clearance, you can request it by using our online sweeping forms, but please note this is not a standard service we offer.
-These will be done when the crew are next in that area and we are not able give a guaranteed response.
+If you feel an area might require additional clearance, you can request it by using our online forms, but please note this is not a standard service we offer.
+These will be done when the cleansing crew are next in that area and we are not able give a guaranteed response.

 Leaves are carried freely on the wind and are largely outside the control of Newcastle City Council.

 Clearing of leaves from gutters and gardens is considered to be normal routine seasonal maintenance which property owners and residents are expected to carry out.

 Remember if you subscribe to the Garden Waste collection service you can dispose of leaves in the brown bin.

 Shrub beds will be given a major maintenance visit in the winter months from November to March; any major pruning and clearance of debris and unwanted vegetation will happen at this time.